user202729/inkscape-scripting/README.md

 * Allow getting the information on the currently selected object.
 Inkscape extension does not allow doing this conveniently however, so pressing a key from Inkscape is needed.
 * Vim integration.
 * Calling `str()` or `repr()` on an object gives a representation of that object that can be used to reconstruct that object.
+* Pretty-print objects.
+Try executing `svg_root` in the console, it will pretty-print the SVG structure.

 ## Common error messages